anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Overall, a MASA responsible for BRSKI-PRM capabable pledges MUST support the same formats as supported by those pledges.

 Once the MASA receives the RVR artifact, it MUST perform the verification as described in {{Section 5.5 of !RFC8995}}.
-Depending on policy, the MASA MAY chose the kind of assertion to perform.
+Depending on policy, the MASA MAY chose the type of assertion to perform.
 For the Agent-Proximity Assertion of BRSKI-PRM (see {{agt_prx}}), the MASA MUST skip the verification described in {{Section 5.5.5 of !RFC8995}} and instead MUST verify for the PVR contained in the `prior-signed-voucher-request` field of the RVR that

-* the `agent-provided-proximity-registrar-cert` field contains the registrar LDevID certificate and corresponds to the LDevID credentials used to sign the RVR;
+* the `agent-provided-proximity-registrar-cert` field contains an LDevID certificate that belongs to the same domain as the LDevID certificate/credential used to sign the RVR;
-  TODO(unclear): Note: Correspond here relates to the case that a single registrar LDevID certificate is used or that different registrar LDevID certificates are used, which are issued by the same CA.
+  note that this check allows for installations with multiple domain registrars and for registrar LDevID certificate renewal while PVRs are collected by the Registrar-Agent;
+  in many installations with a single registrar the contained certificate is identical to the sigining certificate
 * the `agent-signed-data` field is signed with the credentials corresponding to the Registrar-Agent LDevID certificate provided in the `agent-sign-cert` field of the RVR;
   this is done via the SubjectKeyIdentifier of the certificate in the `kid` Header Parameter of the JWS Protected Header in the `agent-signed-data` field;
 * the registrar LDevID certificate and the Registrar-Agent LDevID certificate belong to the same domain (i.e., have a common domain CA certificate in their chains).